-In addition, in the read after convert mode, the AD7631 provides a daisy-chain feature for cascading multiple converters together using the serial data input pin, SDIN.
+Also in the read after convert mode, the AD7634 provides a daisychain feature for cascading multiple converters together using the serial data input pin, SDIN.
 This feature is useful for reducing component count and wiring connections when desired, for instance, in isolated multiconverter applications.
 See Figure 44 for the timing details.